tensorflow/swift/Installation.md

     $ export LD_LIBRARY_PATH=/usr/local/cuda/lib:"${LD_LIBRARY_PATH}"
     ```

+**Note:** if after selecting the TensorFlow toolchain in Xcode you still get "No such module 'TensorFlow'" error try setting the legacy build system under `File` -> `Project Settings...` -> `Build System`

 ## Linux

 Packages for Linux are tar archives including a copy of the Swift compiler, lldb, and related tools.
 You can install them anywhere as long as the extracted tools are in your PATH.